sloria/dotfiles/README.md

 - zsh configured with [prezto](https://github.com/sorin-ionescu/prezto).
 - nice fonts for the terminal and coding.
 - iterm2 themes.
-- anaconda python
+- anaconda python (Miniconda 3 distribution).
-- a tmux.conf that's pretty neat
+- a tmux.conf that's pretty neat.
 - vim with Vundle for plugin management.
-All configuration in a single file .vimrc
+All configuration in a single file .vimrc.
 - pluggable.
 Everything is optional.
 Fork this.
 Remove what you don't use.
 Configure what you do use.
+- Mac packages installed with [homebrew][].
+Mac apps installed with [homebrew-cask][].
 - support for deploying to remote environments.

 prerequisites (install these first)